sigu-399/gorip/README.md

 ## How to use

-A full example is provided in the example folder ( https://github.com/sigu-399/gorip/tree/master/example )
+A documented example is provided in the example folder ( https://github.com/sigu-399/gorip/tree/master/example/src/main.go )